½ DAY CANOE HIRE - KERNE BRIDGE TO SYMONDS YAT

-½ day Canoe hire trip from Kerne Bridge to Symonds Yat
+½ day Canoe hire from Kerne Bridge to Symonds Yat

-Alternatively you could linger with a three quarter day trip if you wished, starting at 11:00 and finishing at 16.30.
-Ideal for an extended lunch (mind not to drink too much though).
+Alternatively you could linger with a three quarter day trip if you wished, starting at 11:30 and finishing at 16.30.
+Ideal for an extended lunch.

 CANOEING FROM KERNE BRIDGE TO SYMONDS YAT